 There is a wide range of footwear for hiking, ranging from going barefoot to mountaineering boots.
 The type of boot you require all depends on the type of hiking you are going to do, how much support you want, and how much you can pay - paying more does not necessarily mean getting a better boot.
 You may be better off with a less expensive, lighter boot for your hiking style.

-As examples of the general types of footwear, I've just used Merrell.
-I own a pair of $100 Merrell backpacking boots that fit me extremely well and have given great support for two summers.
+I owned a pair of Merrell backpacking boots that fit me extremely well and have given great support for four summers over about 1,000 miles of mountain backpacking.
 But, you can find similar styles of boot in higher and lower qualities from the various manufacturers - Asolo, Montrail, Salomon, Timberland, Vasque.